-Tender dutch oven pork roast wtih rice is packed with flavor!
+Tender dutch oven pork roast with rice is packed with flavor!
 Made at home or over the campfire for dinner this pulled pork will be a new favorite meal.

 Are you obsessed with dutch oven recipes?
 We are!
 Even if we’re just at home, a cast iron pot is just super easy to cook in.
-This cast iron pork roast with rice is our latest creation. (affiliate links present)
+This cast iron pork roast with rice is our latest creation. (originally published 1/20, affiliate links present)

-- This is a great one to try with a dry curry rub recipe you can use on just about any other large cut of meat for a ton of flavor.
+This is a great one to try with a dry curry rub recipe you can use on just about any other large cut of meat for a ton of flavor.
+We have used it on our air fryer rump roast too.

 Of course if you have your own recipe for a dry rub you’re obsessed with, you could use that too.
 Totally up to you.
 There is also a great sweetness added with diced fresh mango.